-- Instructors who have scored in the 98th percentile or higher on an officially administered LSAT
+- Instructors who have scored in at least the 98th percentile on an officially administered LSAT

-- An in-depth coursebook that contains real LSAT questions, LSAT study drills, numerous analyses, and other LSAT review tools
+- A thorough workbook containing actual LSAT questions, LSAT prep drills, numerous analyses, and other LSAT review tools

 - Licensed use of over 1300 actual LSAT questions